jeremenichelli/personal-site/posts/2015-08-12-building-blog-jekyll-posts.md

 ### Permalinks

-The url that your post will have can be changed in the _\_config.yml_ file and Jekyll already has <a href="http://jekyllrb.com/docs/permalinks/" target="_blank">pre-built date filters</a> for you.
+The url that your post will have can be changed in the _\_config.yml_ file and Jekyll already has [pre-built date filters](//jekyllrb.com/docs/permalinks/) for you.

 ## Listing your posts